 - The other party does not argue with you on your demands and cannot submit forms in court expressing his or her disagreement.
 If the partner cannot respond, the Petitioner may be awarded a “default” verdict.

-If you want to get an uncontested divorce in California, you must satisfy the following residence conditions:
+If you want to get an uncontested divorce in CA, you must satisfy the following residence conditions:

 - All parties may have lived in California for a minimum of six months prior to filing for divorce.